Table of Contents

 • help young people feel less alone, having realized that they have much in common with one another.

 Each step-by-step discussion session is clear, self-contained, and many include reproducible handouts.
 Introductory and background materials offer practical tips and guidance, allowing even less-experienced group leaders to feel prepared and confident in their role.
-The included CD-ROM features all of the reproducible handouts from the book.
 Ideal for advising teachers, counselors, and youth workers in all kinds of school and group settings, this book meets the American School Counselor Association’s national standards for academic, career, and personal/social and emotional development.
 Grades 6-12.

 AFS23845 Talk with Teens About What Matters to Them $44.00